-physical education It used to be the case that children in British schools routinely engaged in physical training and competitive games.
+It used to be the case that children in British schools routinely engaged in physical training and competitive games.
 The reasons for such engagements were broadly utilitarian.
-Given that health is a good thing and regular exercise contributes to such health, mass education helps to create health habits for later life.
+Given that health is a good thing and regular exercise contributes to such health, mass education helps to create healthy habits for later life.
 Games are important in that they give focus to the exercises and because they are a potent source of pleasure for both participant and spectator (see Barrow 1981: ch.
 2).

 However, both training and competition have passed out of fashion in our school system and, under the influence of liberal educationalists (see education), anything not directly concerned with knowledge and understanding looks dubious on a school curriculum.
 Therefore, one is just as likely today to come across children studying theories of fitness or the aesthetics of sport (see Best 1985) as to come across children getting fit or playing sports.
+There are signs, however, that worries about obesity and unhealthy lifestyles amongs contemporary children may be changing attitudes towards physical education.